-While accuracy is the measurement of an industrial, stationary, or handheld 3D scanner’s correctness degree, resolution represents the minimum possible distance between any two given points within a three-dimensional model.
+While accuracy is the measurement of an industrial, stationary, or handheld 3D scanner’s correctness degree, the resolution represents the minimum possible distance between any two given points within a three-dimensional model.
 Resolution is normally expressed by millimeters, or microns.
 If your aim is to create an extremely detailed 3D model, you’ll need a high-resolution 3D scanner to acquire the object’s image.

-This also depends on the type of scanner involved.
+This depends on the type of scanner involved.
 An accuracy spec for a tripod scanner might pale in comparison to that of the best handheld 3D scanners.
 However, portable scanners usually have an accuracy of between 0.01 mm and 0.1 mm.
-Professional scanners usually have higher accuracy, but they cost way more.
+Professional scanners usually have higher accuracy, but they cost much more.

 Scanning software is one hidden cost responsible for the high cost of a 3D scanner.
 It’s actually the costs involved in the development of the software, that is, software developer salaries, that contribute to the costliness.
 The cost of producing the best 3D scanner is not the only thing that determines its price.
 The distribution network also takes its share.
 Finally, warranty costs, research and development of scanners, as well as marketing are all elements contributing to the high price of these scanners.